What makes a good seed?March 4, 2020

 A good seed grows into something you want to eat.

 Different foods and flavours can be unique to regions, cultures, and countries.
-But the industrialized agriculture of the past 60 years has pushed crop uniformity at the expense of local tradition and innovation.
+But the industrialized agriculture of the past century has pushed for crop uniformity at the expense of local tradition and innovation.

 Seed savers select seeds from best tasting crops, keeping unique, traditional flavours alive amid waves of homogenous industrial crops.
 Saving time-tested seeds means we can continue enjoying the flavours we love, year after year.